MarkoLeskovar/BVH-Tree/README.md

 > Bonding Volume Hierarchy Tree for 3D surface meshes written in Python and C++.

-`BVH-Tree` is Python & C++ implementation of static bounding volume hierarchy tree for fast distance queries on 3D surface meshes.
+`BVH-Tree` is Python and C++ implementation of static bounding volume hierarchy tree for fast distance queries on 3D surface meshes.

 ![example_visualization](docs/example_visualization.gif)